 Colombia’s tax authority, DIAN, recently issued Ruling 890 on 17 October 2024, offering guidance on several tax matters for non-residents with a significant economic presence (SEP) in Colombia.

-This includes responses to several questions, which are as follows:
+This new ruling includes responses to several questions, which are as follows:

 Q. 1.
 This question concerns whether a non-resident with SEP in Colombia who is registered in the Single Tax Registry (RUT) as a taxpayer must include in his/her income tax return the income obtained by SEP since January 1 of the taxable year in which he/she registered?